NFC Championship: Rams Top Saints 26-23 In Overtime, But Controversial No-Call Is Trending

 At the start of Sunday, January 20, 2019, there were only four teams remaining in the current NFL season.
-By the end of the night, only two would be left and they would go on to play against one another in Super Bowl LIII on February 3, 2019.
-The first team would be decided in the NFC Championship Game which had the Los Angeles Rams heading into hostile territory for a rematch against the New Orleans Saints.
+By the end of the night, only two will go on to play against one another in Super Bowl LIII on February 3, 2019.
+The first team would be decided in the NFC Championship Game, which had the Los Angeles Rams heading into hostile territory for a rematch against the New Orleans Saints.

-When all was said and done, the Rams were the victors 26-23 as an interception by Saints quarterback Drew Brees helped lead to the final field goal.
-The Rams took the turnover and drove in place for a 57-yard field goal which was nailed by Greg Zuerlein to win it.
+When all was said and done, the Rams were the victors, 26-23, as an interception of Saints quarterback Drew Brees helped lead to the final field goal.
+The Rams took the turnover and drove in place for a 57-yard field goal, which was nailed by Greg Zuerlein to win it.

-When these two teams met earlier in the season, it was an explosive blowout which had them scored a combined 80 points as the Saints won 45-35.
+When these two teams met earlier in the season, it was an explosive affair, as both teams scored a combined 80 points and the Saints won 45-35.
 This time around, things were very different and it led up to the Saints being ahead by only three points at halftime with a score of 13-10.

 As regulation was winding down, the Saints drove into perfect position to attempt to run out the clock and seal the game with a last-second field goal attempt.
-That was when the controversy came about and the Saints suffered a “super disappointment” as reported by ESPN.
+That was when the controversy came about and the Saints suffered a “super disappointment,” as reported by ESPN.

 After the Rams drove down the field and tied up the game with a 24-yard field goal, the Saints started moving down the field and looked to take the lead for good.
 On second down, the Saints had the ball at their own 44-yard line right before Brees connected with Ted Ginn for 43 yards and the longest play for either team.